kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/15-make-addgenealogy-stateful.md

 // MORE CODE
 ```

-## How do we populate the username field?
+## Next - How do we populate the username field?
 * We will get this from our `withSession` HOC
-* We'll do that next